jwncoexists/blocitoff/README.md

    ...
 ```

-The app is structured differently from Bloc Jams.
 There are two main directories in the app: `client` and `server`.
-We recommend staying away from changing anything about the `server` directory unless you have a mentor willing to give you some insight into what's going on with it.
-It provides the backend logic for our application and could break the app if tampered with.

-We'll be keeping all of our development in `client`.
-Within client there are several subdirectories that are important for doing the Frontend of the app.
+The  `client` directory is for the front-end code, and the `server` directory provides the backend logic for our application.

 #### Component Organization

-The app is organized by feature, not by component type.
-This means that instead of having a folder for `controllers`, `models`, `styles`, etc., everything that has to do with a single feature or part of the app is grouped into one directory, regardless of language or function of the component.
+The app is organized by feature so everything that has to do with a single feature or part of the app is grouped into one directory, regardless of language or function of the component.

 For example, in the `home` directory we have everything related to the homepage (even though very little of it is populated).
 Styling, controller logic and markup is all in the same folder.